Sedgefield, South Africa: Sedgefield today

 The central area of Sedgefield (The Village) together with the Island (Extension 1) form part of the original town area.
-Since then, the extensions of Smutsville, Sizamile, Groenvallei, Myoli Beach and Cola Beach were added to provide residences for the approximately 8000 permanent inhabitants of Sedgefield.
+Since then, the extensions of Smutsville, Sizamile, Meedingsride, Groenvallei, Myoli Beach and Cola Beach were added to provide residences for the approximately 15 000 permanent inhabitants of Sedgefield.

 The town's main economic activity revolves around tourism, with secondary activities centered on serving the needs of local residents and regional farmers.
 The laid-back rustic village atmosphere is reflected in the town's motto of being a place where ‘the tortoise sets the pace’.
-Sedgefield is the first African member of the Cittaslow movement.
-A popular attraction is the Wild Oats market which attracts large numbers of tourists and residents from the region every Saturday morning with fresh produce and local crafts.
+Sedgefield was the first African member of the Cittaslow movement.
+A popular attraction is the Wild-Oats Mosaic & Scarab Markets which attract large numbers of tourists and residents from the region, and further afield, every Saturday morning with fresh produce, local crafts & tasty homemade foods to suit everyone.
 A golf course (the ‘Fynbos Links’), tennis court and bowls field caters to the significant portion of retired permanent residents of the town.

 Local natural attractions include Gericke's lookout point which resembles the profile of a resting lion and the protected natural dune areas which harbours Cape Fynbos plantations and rare bird species.